kwkbarker/folderwatcher/README.md

 ## run the program

-python3 app.py
+python3 app.py [optional: path/to/action/folder]

 ## details

-the app will launch a directory selector pop-up - choose the destination folder in which you want the app to sort the captures. the app will create the subdirectories for the different types of captures.
+the app will launch a directory selector pop-up - choose the DESTINTION folder in which you want the app to sort the captures. the app will create the subdirectories for the different types of captures.

+you may specify an ACTION folder as an argument when launching the program from the command line - if you do not, an action folder called DROP_FILES_HERE/ will be created within the folderwatcher/ project folder.

-drag capture folders into the DROP_FILES_HERE/ folders. the app will ignore files that aren't in directories. it will create the new filename (omitting the leading numbers, etc) and move the folder into the appropriate subdirectories in the destination forder you selected.
+drag capture folders into the ACTION folder. the app will ignore any files that aren't in directories - it expects a directory with a name "xxx-xxx-xxx-TICKET_NAME". it will rename the folder as the TICKET_NAME (omitting the leading numbers, etc) and move the folder into the appropriate subdirectory in the destination folder you selected.